hulto/SECCDC-PCDC/linux/README.md

   - This shows the last time each account has logged in
   - This should be never for most accounts
 - Log monitoring
+- `w`
+  - Show who is currently logged in and what they're doing

 ## Logs
 Active log monitoring can be an extremely effective way to determine if a system is compromised and how.
 However, log monitoring is only as good as the logs that are kept.